top of page

 01

-Signed up for an introductory printmaking course at the Willoughby Arts Centre with Meike Cohen shortly after emigrating from Northern Ireland.
-My first etching was Somewhere in Italy.
-I was hooked!
+I signed up for an introductory printmaking course at the Willoughby Arts Centre with Meike Cohen shortly after emigrating from Northern Ireland.
+I was soon hooked!

 95

-Got into watercolour painting but, being colour blind, struggled with the colour side of things - duh!
-The highlight of this venture was a week's course on the beautiful Achill Island on the west coast of Ireland.
+I've always loved watercolours but being colour blind doesn't help!
+The highlight of this foray was a week's course on the beautiful Achill Island on the west coast of Ireland.

 90

-Got back to drawing again, 13 years after last having done it at school.
-I sketched a lot during the 8 years I lived in Sevilla, Spain, really enjoying the lovely old architecture that abounds there.
+I got back into drawing 13 years after having last done it at school.
+I really enjoying sketching the lovely old architecture of Spain during the 8 years I lived there.

 75

-Art was always my best subject through school.
-I got my picture in the school yearbook and the paper for winning 25 pounds and a silver trophy in a Northern Ireland schools poster competition.
+Art was always my best subject as a schoolboy.
+I won 25 pounds and a silver trophy in a Northern Ireland schools poster competition.
 I didn't get to keep the trophy or, as it turns out, my hair!

 Exhibitions & Awards